 Video games and consoles, non-gaming related trading cards, DVDs, non-game tabletop gaming related books, action figures, photocopies of game items or books, printed .pdfs.

-We also reserve the right that, at our discretion, any other item, especially those we feel are misrepresented or are misleading in description can be excluded as well.
+We also reserve the right, at our discretion, any other item, especially those we feel are misrepresented or are misleading in description can be excluded as well.

 As simply as possible.
 The difference between Good, Fair and Excellent is all quite subjective.
 Punched, Punched and Bagged, Sorted, Unpunched, Mint (if still in the originally issued condition) are all descriptive and understandable.
 Noting if the item is missing pieces, is written in or has other issues is just as important as explaining the condition of the item and will save all of us from confusion and strife later.